-Moko is a non-profit journal that publishes fiction, poetry, visual arts, and non-fiction essays that reflect a Caribbean heritage or experience.
-We were founded in 2013 with a goal to create networks with a Pan-Caribbean ethos in a way that is also sensitive to our location within the Virgin Islands.
+Moko is a non-profit online journal that publishes fiction, poetry, visual arts, and essays that reflect a Caribbean heritage or experience.
+We were founded in 2013 with a goal of creating networks with a pan-Caribbean ethos in a way that is also sensitive to our location within the Virgin Islands.
 We embrace diversity of experience and self-expression.

 Marsha Pearce holds an undergraduate degree in Visual Art and a PhD in Cultural Studies from the University of the West Indies (UWI), St. Augustine Campus, Trinidad and Tobago, where she teaches in the Department of Creative and Festival Arts.
 Her writings on visual culture appear in several peer-reviewed, academic publications and in platforms that target a general readership.

 Ayanna Lloyd Banwo is a fiction writer from Trinidad & Tobago.
 She received the second-place prize in the Small Axe Literary Competition and was shortlisted for the Wasafiri New Writing Prize.
 Her work has been published in The Caribbean Writer; Moko Magazine; Small Axe; Poui; PREE, Callaloo and Anomaly.
 She is a graduate of the MA in Creative Writing from the University of East Anglia.
 She lives in Norwich and her first novel, When We Were Birds, is due in 2022.

 Richard Georges is a writer from the British Virgin Islands.
 He is the author of three collections of poetry and his writing has appeared in notable journals and magazines such as Smartish Pace, sx salon, The Poetry Review, Wasafiri, and Entropy.
 His book Epiphaneia received the 2020 OCM Bocas Prize for Caribbean Literature.